Saeid Babaei, Ph.D., MBA, Chairman of the Board

 Dr. Williams earned his BSc. in Chemistry and Biotechnology from Massachusetts Institute of Technology and Medical Doctorate from Tufts University School of Medicine.
 Following his residency at the Boston VA Medical Center, Dr. Williams completed fellowship training in Rheumatology and Cellular Immunology at the University of Missouri.
 He then joined the molecular immunology laboratory of Mark I. Greene, MD, PhD, FRCP, at the University of Pennsylvania, developed novel methods of bioactive peptide design, and collaborated in the study of the activation of the p185/Human epidermal growth factor receptor 2 (HER2) receptor.
 HER-2 is a protein which is known to promote the growth of cancer cells.
 Dr. Williams is the named author at over 130 peer reviewed publications, over 15 patents and numerous Investigational New Drugs (INDs) and NDAs.

-Mr. Schmieg, with 35 years of business experience, is a “C” level executive with a diversified background in the global biotech, med-tech and pharmaceutical industries.
-As a hands-on leader, Mr. Schmieg’s early career focused on accounting and financial management responsibilities serving as Chief Financial Officer to privately held Cytometrics, Inc., Advanced Bionics Corporation and publicly traded Sirna Therapeutics, Inc. and Isolagen, Inc.
+Martin, with 35 years of business experience, is a “C” level executive with a diversified background in the global life sciences industry.
+As a hands-on leader, Martin’s early career focused on accounting and financial management responsibilities serving as Chief Financial Officer to Cytometrics, Inc., Advanced Bionics Corporation, Sirna Therapeutics, Inc. and Isolagen, Inc. With Advanced Bionics, he was the financial architect of the company’s sale to Boston Scientific for $4.2 billion.
+His cumulative debt and equity financing and transaction experience exceeds $6 billion.

-In 2006, Mr. Schmieg assumed the position of Chief Executive Office of Freedom-2, Inc., a venture startup in novel dermatology applications.
-While at Freedom-2, Mr. Schmieg raised $14 million in venture capital and led the company in the development and market introduction of InfinitInk®, which was a Time Magazine “Invention of the Year” in 2008.
-In 2009, Mr. Schmieg reversed merged Freedom-2 into Nuvilex, Inc., now PharmaCyte, Inc.
+In 2006, Martin assumed the position of Chief Executive Office of Freedom-2, Inc., a venture startup in novel dermatology applications.
+While at Freedom-2, Martin raised $14 million in venture capital and led the company in the development and market introduction of InfinitInk®, which was a Time Magazine “Invention of the Year” in 2008.
+In 2009, Martin reversed merged Freedom-2 into Nuvilex, Inc., now PharmaCyte, a successful biotech company.

 Mr. Rahoul A. Sharan, CPA, Director of the Board